 Last Updated: Apr 25, 2019

-Independence Blue Cross (IBC) is updating its credentialing and reimbursement policies for certified registered nurse practitioners (CRNPs) and physician assistants (PAs).
+Independence Blue Cross (IBC) has updated its credentialing and reimbursement policies for certified registered nurse practitioners (CRNPs) and physician assistants (PAs).

 Incident To Policy for CRNPs and PAs